CodeChrisB/CovidRuleMap/GDPR.md

 # For the purposes of this Privacy Policy:

-- Account means a unique account created for You to access our Service or parts of our Service.
 - Country refers to: Austria
 - Device means any device that can access the Service such as a computer, a cellphone or a digital tablet.
 - Personal Data is any information that relates to an identified or identifiable individual.